My journey into consulting…

 A new Direction

 As technology advanced, systems got bigger and yet more affordable.
 My work now included dwellings of all types, from lavish mansions to trailer homes.
 From basic intrusion detection to closed circuit TV cameras, access control, intercom and telephone systems.

 Eventually, my skills and rapport with customers lead me to some very high profile residential, commercial and industrial projects.
 I was often requested by some very affluent customers to protect their jewellery stores, banks and furriers.
-I even secured Police stations, adult & youth remand centers, government offices, casinos and the like – and worked directly for the Premier of Alberta – twice.
+I even secured Police stations, adult & youth remand centers, government offices, casinos and the like – and worked directly for the Premier of Alberta (Ralph Kline) – twice.

 Due to the physical nature of the more sophisticated systems, I started dabbling in the lock and hardware industry and eventually became a locksmith.
 I loved integrating both electronic and hardware security, and I was good at it.

 I often collaborated with iron workers, welders and craftsmen who designed and built custom (decorative and secure) window and door gates.
 My interest in metalwork and construction flourished.
 Now and again I even had the opportunity to use the welding I learned in school.

 In time, the knowledge of construction and security I garnered eventually lead me into the fields of communications (Telephone, Ethernet, Cable TV) audio-visual and “smart-home”.